 MOUNTAIN ROPE-WORK (G)

 Winter Skills is our introduction to Winter mountaineering.
 No experience is needed, anyone can join!
-So if you’ve just heard about this mountain climbing lark or joined a summer trip and reckon Winter would be a blast, this is for you!
+So if you’ve just heard about this mountain climbing lark or joined a summer trip and reckon Winter would be fun, this is for you!

 To stay safe, everyone does this course before joining a Winter trip.

-Led by committee, this conversion day covers the adaptions made to regular rope-work for Winter conditions and additional techniques.
+Experienced members can teach the adaptations made to regular rope-work for Winter conditions and additional techniques, on an informal basis.

 Must have completed Winter Skills & Mountain Rope-work (or have equivalent experience).